mai-sandbox/open-swe_news_trend_agent/Readme.md

 - **Analyzer Agent**
   Parses those headlines and spots any keywords appearing in at least two headlines.
 - **Reporter Agent**
   Composes a JSON alert indicating whether a trend was found, listing the keywords, and writing a human‑readable summary.
+It prints a string at the end will all of the information.

 ## Architecture